m-lohmann/GOG-only_games/README.md

 I added some entries where the GOG version is actually playable in contrast to e.g. the Steam version, as noted by other redditors and/or by Steam users.
 If the status of a game is not sure, it’ll be marked with a `?`.
 Games are listed in alphanumerical order, ignoring articles and pronouns at the beginning, like “I” or “The”.

+## You want to contribute?

+If you find any changes and want to contribute to this list then it’s more helpful to add the changes and modifications to this document directly and choose the option “Create a new branch for this commit and start a pull request.
+Learn more about pull requests.” instead of posting an issue.
+This way I get automatic messages about the changes and I can simply review the pull request if the change is correct.
+It makes life a little easier for me.
+Thank you for your contribution!
+I appreciate your help very much!

+It only takes a few simple steps:

+* Click on the pen symbol in the upper right corner of the file view.
+* Make your changes directly in the document
+* Write a short description of your change in the line below “Commit changes” (the line that says “Update README.md”).
+The text box below that is for longer descriptions, if needed.
+* Below the text boxes, click the radio button for “Creat a **new branch** for this commit and start a pull request.”
+* Click on “Propose changes”
+* That’s it, you’re done!

 ## Cleanup

 I’ll strike through games that got recently taken off the list, so everyone can see more recent changes more easily.
 Recent additions will be marked with a `♥` and in boldface.